skinnylatte/pop21/content/posts/2023-06-08-what-pride-means-to-me.md

 title: "What Pride Means to Me"
 date: 2023-06-08T19:11:11-07:00
 draft: false
-description: some thoughts on Pride 2023 and a very gay life.
+description: A few thoughts on Pride 2023 and my very gay life so far.
 tags:
     - life
     - lgbt